Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Electricity bill: 5,000 to 7,000 yen (varies depending on how often you use the air conditioner)

-Gas bill: 3,000 to 6,000 yen (varies depending on whether you use city gas or propane gas)
+Gas cost: 3,000 to 6,000 yen (varies depending on whether you use city gas or propane gas)

 Water bill: 2,000 to 4,000 yen (varies by region)